C3Suryansu/Shopping-cart-API/README.md

 # Shopping-cart-API
-A simple shopping cart API using Python and MongoDB The API can add a product, show all products, delete a product and update a product details.
+A simple shopping cart API using Python and MongoDB.
+The API can add a product, show all products, delete a product and update a product details.
-It was tesed using Postman.
+It was tested using Postman.

 ## Libraries required:
 - flask (use pip install flask)